Goal: Understand design and business strategies to enable closed-loop production, so each end of life becomes a new beginning.

 Autodesk Sustainability Workshop Design for Repair and Upgrade

-You can also download the Autodesk Quick Reference Guide.
+You can also download the Autodesk Quick Reference Guides on these topics:

 Why we throw things away.
 Image Source: Eternally Yours Foundation, via Okala Practitioner